wedevnu/study-spaces/README.md

 ```

 ### Example 2:
-Here it is saying that the MapUX team owns the the `mapux` folder.
+Here it is saying that the MapUX team owns the `mapux` folder.
 Here the mapux would own all sub-directories in the `mapux` folder.
 ```
 MapUX/ @wedev/mapux
 ```